Recipe: Leftover Dal Cheela

-Ragi is a millet which is packed with all the essential macronutrients - carbohydrates, fibers, fats and proteins, along with noteworthy levels of key micronutrients - vitamins and minerals.
+Ragi is a millet which is packed with all the essential macronutrients - complex carbohydrates, fibers, fats and proteins, along with noteworthy levels of key micronutrients - vitamins and minerals.
+It is a gluten-free grain with many health benefits.
 Ragi is a rich source of calcium which is required for health bones and teeth.
+In fact, ragi has three times more calcium than an equivalent amount of milk.
 In addition, ragi contains considerable quantities of vitamins C and E, to boost immunity, and skin and hair health.

-Oats is one of the healthiest grains.
-Oats are a gluten-free whole grain rich in carbohydrates and fiber, but also higher in protein and fat than most other grains.
+Oat is a gluten-free whole grain, which is rich in carbohydrates and fiber, but also higher in protein and fat than many other grains.
 They are high in many vitamins and minerals, and contain many powerful antioxidants.
 Oats are high in the soluble fiber beta-glucan, which has numerous benefits.
 It helps reduce cholesterol and blood sugar levels, promotes healthy gut bacteria and increases feelings of fullness, hence helping in weight reduction.

 Pulses are a great source of plant-based protein and fibre.
 In fact, pulses are made up of over 25%-30% protein, which makes them excellent sources of proteins for vegetarians.
 They are also good source of B vitamins, iron, magnesium, potassium and zinc.

 Sesame seeds are a good source of healthy fats, protein, B vitamins, minerals, fiber, and rich in various antioxidants.
 They are high in magnesium which helps in lowering blood pressure.
 Sesame seeds are highly rich in calcium, which is good for strong bones and teeth.